joeyhoer/starter/README.md

 # Starter

-Take the monotony out of OS X system setup.
+Take the monotony out of macOS system setup.

-When configuring a new Mac, or when performing a clean installation of OS X, there are a number of setup tasks that may be automated, including:
+When configuring a new Mac, or when performing a clean installation of macOS, there are a number of setup tasks that may be automated, including:

 - The installation of 3rd party applications.
 - The installation of command line tools.
 - Configuration of system and application preferences.
-- Creation of a local filesystem heriarchy
+- Creation of a local file system hierarchy

-Starter allows users to configure these settings prior to installation, and create reproducable OS X enviorments.
+Starter allows users to configure these settings prior to installation, and create reproducible macOS environments.

 Installation
 ============